What is Clostridium Difficile?

 The major risk factors for this illness are antibiotic use and admission to a hospital.

 Symptoms of C. diff vary in intensity from very mild to severe life-threatening conditions, which include loose stools and mild abdominal cramps to profuse diarrhea and severe abdominal pain.
 Other symptoms include fever, nausea, vomiting, and poor appetite.
 Blood may also be found in diarrhea.

 C. difficile can lead to several complications.
 Profuse diarrhea may predispose to dehydration and even kidney injury.
 With severe infection, the large intestine can become very lazy and unable to move air and stools.
-This scenario can lead to over distention of the colon (Toxic mega-colon) and possibly even rupture (perforation).
-The most severe complication can include death if not treated appropriately.
+This scenario can lead to over-distention of the colon (toxic megacolon) and possibly even rupture (perforation).
+If left untreated, C. diff complications can lead to death.

-The treatment of C. difficile usually involves 10 to 14 days of antibiotics.
-The common antibiotics include metronidazole (Flagyl), vancomycin and more recently fidaxomicin (Dificid).
+Treating C. difficile usually involves 10 to 14 days of antibiotics.
 Severe illness not responding to medical treatment may require surgery, which includes removal of the colon.
 Unfortunately, the risk of re-infection is quite high, approaching one in five patients.
 Studies have suggested that certain probiotics may have a role in preventing recurrence.

 - If you’re on antibiotics, you have a higher risk of infection.